Proposal 8. Improving public trust.

 - We are bringing forward measures to strengthen enforcement powers.

 - The need for training in community engagement, involving not only planning authorities but also the development sector was highlighted.

 - We also believe that development plan schemes could be used to secure stronger and more locally tailored approaches to engagement.

 How we will deliver change

-- primary legislation – This is included in the Planning Bill
+- primary legislation – Provisions to improve pre-application consultation and enforcement are included in the Planning Bill

 - guidance – yes